Kickblip/Spacekeep/README.md

 # Spacekeep - Ludum Dare 54 Game Jam Submission

 A spaceship and its mother are stranded and under attack!
-ExoLeechs swarm in hunger.
+Exoleechs swarm in hunger.
 Can you fend them off?
 Collect materials, manage limited resources, and survive.
 If you can...

 ## [Play on Itch.io](https://alex-d05.itch.io/spacekeep)